FREE 30 mins Family Law Consult

-Understanding these costs can help you determine the best course of action.
+Do the cost of divorce in Australia worry you?
+Not knowing what expenses to expect can be stressful.
+We believe it would be a good thing to walk through the typical costs involved.
+This isn’t to make you worry about the process.
+Quite the opposite.
 Family law can seem expensive, but there are ways to mitigate how much you spend.
 We’ll go through all of this to empower you to look forward to a new beginning.

 How much does it cost to get a divorce?
-A party seeking a divorce must apply to the Federal Circuit and Family Court of Australia, including couples married overseas who meet Australian residency requirements.
-The cost generally includes court filing fees, which are payable at lodgement and can be paid using an accepted method such as a pre paid debit card.
+All divorces go through the Federal Circuit and Family Court of Australia.
+That includes couples married overseas who meet Australian residency requirements.
+The cost will include a court filing fee.
+You can pay at lodgement with a pre-paid debit card.

 Decree of Nullity